nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `edit-task 1 t/Assignment 1 d/Topics: Recursion addStu/Adam Lee, Ben Tang`
-  Edits the title, description and student list of the 1st task in the task list, provided that it is an assignment task, to be `Assignment 1`, `Topics: Recursion` and `Adam Lee, Ben Tang` respectively.
+  Edits the title, description and adds to student list of the 1st task in the task list, provided that it is an assignment task, to be `Assignment 1`, `Topics: Recursion` and adds `Adam Lee, Ben Tang` respectively.
 * `edit-task 2 deleteStu/Jackie Chan` Edits the student list of the 2nd task in the task list to delete the name `Jackie Chan`.
 All other students in the student list of the task are not affected.

 ### Removing a Task : `remove-task`